rothgar/awesome-tuis/README.md

 Enjoy Vim keybinds and don't want to learn new ones? check out the [Big Pile of Vim-like](https://vim.reversed.top)

 First-hand reviews for a lot of these tools and many, many more at k.mandla's [Inconsolation blog](https://inconsolation.wordpress.com/index/).
 The site also has a "surprise me with a random tool" link!

-[Tim's blog](http://tim.thechases.com/posts/cli/software-for-a-command-line-world/) cover more tools for no X, over ssh, and all CLI (not necessarily TUI tho).